2010 News and Results

 Thanks to all the Manchester volunteers Michael Byrne, Eve Lighthill, Kath Nelson, Steve Mattinson, Elena and Marcelo Rosenbaum, Rhona Goldenfield, Jeff Morris, Martin Taylor, Kevin and Celia Comrie, Barbara Lewis, Ben Paske, Alex Roberts, Tom Slater, Laura Bonney, Ross Allen, Barry Wennell, Steve Peterkin; vu-graph commentators Denis Robson, Bernard Goldenfield, Jim Luck and Simon Cope; EBU officials Sandra Claridge, John and Maggie Pyner, Michael Clark, Jeff Smith.
 And anyone who I've missed off the list.

-to be, yet again, a good venue having hosted this event
+proved to be, yet again, a good venue having hosted this

 The Trophy dating back to 1934